HigherOrderCO/Kind/SYNTAX.md

 a + b + c
 ```

-A `let` expression introduces a new variable on the context.
+A `let` expression introduces a new variable in the context.
 That variable will
 appear in error messages and is **not** considered equal to the expression it
 assigns (for theorem proving and type-aliasing purposes).